 Adolescence is recognised as an important time where intervention to support the development of sustained health-promoting behaviours (e.g. regular physical activity) offers an intergenerational opportunity to improve wellbeing.
 In addition to supporting the future health and wellbeing of the adolescent, interventions at this time offer the opportunity for improved outcomes for the future offspring.
 Furthermore, it is known that adolescents can act as effective agents of health-related change within their families.

 Schools offer a significant opportunity for interventions to facilitate the development of life-long capabilities associated with sustained health-promoting behaviours.
 However, strategies to measure the outcomes of such interventions often lack the ability to identify if and how the intervention enabled the development of these capabilities, and whether they can be transferred to decision-making in other health-contexts.

-This international team with education, public health and science expertise will develop strategies to address the identified gap in terms of effective measurement of health-related capability development in adolescents.
-The current focus of the programme is on:
+This international team with education, public health and science expertise have developed and published frameworks that address the identified gap in terms of effective measurement of health-related capability development in adolescents.
+Having achieved this the programme is now focussed on:

-- identifying a range of programmes through which evaluation tools based on these principles could be tested;
+- identifying a range of programmes through which evaluation tools based on the principles outlined in our frameworks could be tested.